balajirajput96/microsoft-365-agents-toolkit/packages/vscode-extension/PRERELEASE.md

 ## Changelog

 > Note: This changelog only includes the changes for the pre-release versions of Microsoft 365 Agents Toolkit (evolved from Teams Toolkit).
 For the changelog of stable versions, please refer to the [Microsoft 365 Agents Toolkit Changelog](https://github.com/OfficeDev/TeamsFx/blob/dev/packages/vscode-extension/CHANGELOG.md).

+### July 29, 2025

+#### New Feature
+- **Nested Authentication Support**
+Agents Toolkit now supports [nested authentication](https://msazure.visualstudio.com/Microsoft%20Teams%20Extensibility/_workitems/edit/27689272#40117480), making it easier to manage complex auth flows.
+Our templates have been updated to reflect this enhancement.

+- **New Sample: Custom Engine Agent with APIM GenAI Gateway** We’ve added a new sample showcasing how to build a robust, enterprise-ready AI assistant using Azure API Management (APIM) GenAI Gateway.
+This sample demonstrates how to integrate Custom Engine Agents with APIM for scalable and secure AI experiences.

+- **TeamsFx SDK Deprecation Notice**
+We’re beginning the deprecation process for the TeamsFx SDK.
+Its core functionalities are now covered by the modern M365 Agents SDK and Teams AI library.
+While TeamsFx SDK will continue to be maintained, no new features will be added.
+Full deprecation is planned for July 2026.

+#### Enhancements
+- **Improved Sample Gallery Filters** You can now filter samples by agent type — such as Declarative Agents and Custom Engine Agents — for quicker discovery.

+- **Manifest Version Update** We've upgraded to v1.22 for better compatibility and new capabilities.

+- **Security Improvements** Deployment tokens are now securely fetched using Azure Static Web Apps (SWA), eliminating the need to store them in local environment files.

+- **TypeSpec Build Flexibility** TypeSpec projects can now be built without provisioning, supporting CI/CD workflows and environments with MAC governance restrictions.
+This also enables developers in GCC environments to build packages without logging in.

+- **Smoother Debug Experience** We’ve refined the debugging flow for a more seamless and intuitive developer experience.

 ### February 17, 2025

 #### New Feature